-- The parents will meet with the headmaster and/or Board of Directors member to discuss the offense(s) warranting suspension/expulsion. - Because of lack of facilities and personnel to staff an in-school suspension program, all suspensions will be out-of-school suspensions for 1 to 3 days. - The decision to suspend a student will be made by the headmaster. - The decision to expel a student will be made upon the recommendation from the Headmaster to the Executive Committee of the Board of Directors.
+- The parents will meet with the Headmaster and/or Board of Directors member to discuss the offense(s) warranting suspension/expulsion. - The decision to suspend a student will be made by the headmaster. - The decision to expel a student will be made upon the recommendation from the Headmaster to the Executive Committee of the Board of Directors.